 The first thing I learned is that poison ivy looks different depending on time of year.
 This picture from Camping with Gus illustrates that well!

-You can see that in Spring, Summer, and Fall the size and color of the leaves change.
+In Spring, Summer, and Fall the size and color of the leaves change.
 In the Spring, the leaves tend to be very shiny.
 In the summer, they may sometimes look shiny (although in my experience they often do not!), in the Fall they change color, and in the Winter the plant produces a small, white berry.
 The leaves look droopy, and they have a serrated (jagged) edge.

 Maybe “companion plant” is a strange term to use, but I’ve found that there are two plants that commonly grow right alongside poison ivy.
 Any time I see these plants, I’m immediately on the lookout for leaves of three, and, usually, I find it!